Last Updated on November 16, 2021 by Mary Pressler

 When signing up for prepaid energy, consider you are depositing cash to be spent on the power you will use.
 Your home’s smart meter records your electricity consumption throughout the day, and the provider uses this information to calculate the daily charges based on the prepaid electricity rate you agreed to.

-To activate your prepaid electricity meter, create a new customer account online or by calling 877-509-8946.
-Pay $75 cash or credit for your first week of electricity.
+To sign up for prepaid electricity in Texas, create a new customer account online or by calling 877-509-8946.
+Pay $40 cash or credit for your first week of electricity.
 Then, monitor your energy usage and top-up your account as needed.
 Keep your account balance above one cent to avoid disconnections.